openebs/website/website/src/blogs/2017-10-23-how-to-install-openebs-with-kubernetes-using-minikube.md

     sudo apt install curl

 By default, for each virtual machine, VirtualBox creates a private network (10.0.2.x) which is connected to your laptop’s network using NAT.
-However, you may not be able to your VMs from your local host through SSH just yet.
+However, you may not be able to your VMs from your localhost through SSH just yet.
 To access your VM, you need to configure port forwarding.
 In the network setting of the VM.
 Click on **Advanced/Port Forwarding** and create a rule with the **Host port 3022 **and **Guest Port 22**.
 Name it *SSH* and leave other fields blank.

 ![Configuring port forwarding](https://cdn-images-1.medium.com/max/800/0*uDKLTcZapcEZfK3E.png)